Nayan-b/DeepPulse/README.md

 - To get a deeper look at model performance, view the png files in each experiment folder.
 There is a training and calibration image for each fold plus an overall image with lots of graphs :)

 ## Comments:
 - If you see anything wrong, please get in contact with me!
-I will greatly appriciate any feedback :)
+I appreciate any feedback :)